 ES Daily Candle: Higher High, Higher Low, Higher Close: Trend Day

-Market Posture: Neutral-to-Negative
+Market Posture: Neutral-to-negative and Probing

-Daily Swing Line: Neutral
+Daily Swing Line: Higher

 Daily Bias: Up (Settle Above 18-day SMA)